In Freyr we free two direct steep lines:

 We go to the ultrafamous Mesa Verde sector in the midst of the jungle of waterfalls, though only 15 minutes walking from the Pont Du Loup village.
 The crag is known for its seventh grades..
 Here there's more polish but it doesn't matter thanks to the outspoken features.
 We will meet the seemingly only climbers of this long weekend, two locals.

-Me and Ben both send Hopi Birthday and Pas de bras, pas de chocolat first go.
-We discover that the Loup's flow also brings to several multipitches.
-Verdon, I am really curious for a few other grandes voies like La Demande, Tarabiscotage, Massacre, Pincée de Ketchup, Rêve de Fer, Surveiller et Punir, Pichenibule, Tandem pour L'Evidence, Gueule d'Amour, Durandal, L'Ange en Décomposition, l'Encatête, and single pitches Eve Line, Aquarelle, Et le Temps Cessa D'exister and Série limitée, but Gorges Du Loup will deserve a comeback too.
+Verdon, I am really curious for more of your grandes voies like La Demande (trad), Tarabiscotage, Massacre, Pincée de Ketchup, Rêve de Fer, Surveiller et Punir, Pichenibule, Tandem pour L'Evidence, Gueule d'Amour, Durandal, L'Ange en Décomposition, l'Encatête, and single pitches Eve Line, Aquarelle, Et le Temps Cessa D'exister and Série limitée, but Gorges Du Loup will deserve a comeback too.